 – Anna Quindlen

 I’ve been making this mistake.
 Yep, I sure have.
 I treasure getting things done.
 I love the feeling of checking things off my list and progressing towards goals.
-I love the sense of accomplishment I feel when I finish writing an article, conducting a successful Power of Families Retreat, or simply cleaning out a closet or folding a load of laundry.
+I love the sense of accomplishment I feel when I finish writing an article, reaching the top of a mountain, conducting a successful Power of Families Retreat, or simply cleaning out a closet or folding a load of laundry.

 But maybe sometimes the “doing” IS the accomplishment.